linasburneika/apim-docs/api/users/operations/me/description.md

-Retrieve the logged in user's profile. [docs]
+Retrieve the logged in user's profile.

 {!Authorization.md!}